-Now I'd like to share some real facts about four of the animals in my story.
+Now I'd like to share some real facts about five of the animals in my story.
 They are all interesting creatures even when they aren't part of a story.
 Here are some facts about frogs.

 - When frogs swallow food, they pull their bulging eyes inwards to help push the food down their throat.

 - A frog's ears are round and flat.
 They are located behind the eyes.
 Each ear is called a tympanum (pronounced tim-pan-um).